Exploring coherent elastic neutrino-nucleus scattering using reactor electron antineutrinos in the NEON experiment: Experiment

 \subsection{Shielding design}

+To observe the \cenns signal, excellent background suppression is crucial.
+Background originating from environmental radioisotopes, cosmic muon decays, and reactor cores must be effectively reduced by shielding materials.
+As the NEOS experiment in the same tendon gallery of reactor unit-5 reported no significant reactor-correlated backgrounds for both $\gamma$~\cite{Ko:2019cip} and neutrons~\cite{Ko:2016neu}, the NEON shield follows a design similar to that used for the COSINE-100 experiment~\cite{Adhikari:2017esn}.
+The detailed design considers the limited space of the tendon gallery (3\,m in width and 4\,m in height)~\cite{KIM2016285}, background measurements of the NaI(Tl) crystals from the COSINE-100 experiment~\cite{cosinebg,Adhikari:2021rdm}, and neutrons in the shallow-depth tendon gallery, such as muon-induced and reactor-related ones.
+This reduces the thickness of the lead-shielding layer and additional neutron-shielding layers using polyethylene and borated polyethylene blocks.

-The NEON detector is contained within a 4-layer nested arrangement of shielding components as shown in Fig~\ref{neondesign}.
-It provides $4\pi$ coverage to shield external radiation from various sources as well as active veto for internal or external sources.
-The shield is placed on a $250~\rm{cm} \times 200~\rm{cm} \times 20~\rm{cm}$ steel palette base.
-From outside inward, the 4 shielding layers are polyethylene castle, borated polyethylene board, lead castle, and a Linear Alkyl-Benzene (LAB)-based liquid scintillator (LS) as described below.
+The NEON detector is contained within a 4-layer nested arrangement of shielding components, as shown in Fig~\ref{neondesign}.
+It provides $4\pi$ coverage to shield external radiation from various sources as well as an active veto for internal or external sources.
+The shield is placed on a $250~\rm{cm} \times 200~\rm{cm} \times 20~\rm{cm}$ steel palette.
+From the outside inward, the four shielding layers are a polyethylene castle, borated polyethylene board, lead castle, and linear alkylbenzene (LAB)-based liquid scintillator (LS), as described below.
 The six NaI(Tl) crystal assemblies are placed in an acrylic box to avoid direct contact with LS.
-Noise generation was observed from PMTs when the PMT bases were exposed to LS.
-New crystal encapsulation design to embed the crystals in LS without acrylic box is an ongoing research aiming at improving veto efficiency.
-This acrylic box and its support acrylic table are immersed in the LAB LS.
-A few pictures of the NEON shielding obtained during the detector installation are shown in Fig.~\ref{neon_pic}.
+Noise generation was observed in the PMTs when the PMT bases were exposed to LS.
+A new crystal encapsulation design to embed crystals in an LS without an acrylic box is an ongoing research area aimed at improving veto efficiency.
+This acrylic box and its support acrylic table are immersed in the LAB-LS.
+A few pictures of the NEON shielding obtained during detector installation are shown in Fig.~\ref{neon_pic}.